+This article will provide guidance on Georgia Rules of Civil Procedure.
 Disclaimer: Due to the law’s rapidly changing nature, there will be times when the material on this site will not be current.
-It is provided for general information purposes only and is not intended as legal advice.
+It is provided for general information and is not intended as legal advice.
 It should not be considered comprehensive or exhaustive and is not a substitute for advice from your attorney.
 We make no express or implied warranty as to the material’s accuracy, reliability, completeness, timeliness, or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
-We assume no liability whatsoever for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
+We assume no liability for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
 Seek the advice of an attorney.
 Comments, corrections, or suggestions should be directed to email@example.com.
 The information listed below may have been amended.
 For updated process serving legislation, please visit the Georgia State Legislature website.

 Title 9.
 Civil Practice